 10. Shed Hunting

-- Craft and Décor Materials: You can use antlers in one-of-a-kind crafts, furniture, or rustic home decor.
+You can also use antlers in one-of-a-kind crafts, furniture, or rustic home decor.

 - Focus on High-Traffic Areas: Look for searched bedding zones, feeding sites, and trails the deer and elk use.